 Is “Unconditional Forgiveness” Biblical?

-First, we must note there are different contexts to the word forgiveness.
-Obviously, Matthew 18:21-35 is referring to forgiving someone when they repent like our Father forgave us when we repented.
-And there are times with unrepentant people where forgiveness is not an outward release or putting away, but is a release in that we commit the matter to God and therein forsake wrath, vengeance, etc. Paul understood Jesus’ teaching on forgiving others as we pray like this: “I will therefore that men pray every where, lifting up holy hands, without wrath and doubting.”
-(1 Timothy 2:8) Wrath can manifest itself in refusing to forgive a repentant person, as well as in having anger, wrath, malice, etc towards someone even if they have hurt us and remain unrepentant.
-Going up to an unrepentant person an telling them they’re forgiven implies they don’t need to repent at all and that all is fine in their sin- it’s basically being doormats that invite being taken advantage of.
-Releasing them before God and trusting Him to deal with them is a lot different than just telling them we forgive them and thereby acting like everything is okay when it’s really not.
+Going up to an unrepentant person and telling them they’re forgiven implies they don’t need to repent at all and that all is fine in their sin- it’s basically being doormats that invite being taken advantage of.
+Releasing them before God and trusting Him to deal with them is a lot different than just telling them we forgive them and thereby acting like everything’s okay when it’s really not.
 If our enemy hungers or thirsts, we should meet their need and demonstrate the love of God out of good will.
-But they are still our enemies until they repent- and to act like everything is alright when it’s not isn’t being truthful.
+But they are still our enemies until they repent- and to act like everything’s alright when it’s not isn’t being truthful.

 “31 Let all bitterness, and wrath, and anger, and clamour, and evil speaking, be put away from you, with all malice: 32 And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”
 (Ephesians 4:31-32)